Near visual acuity: Insufficiency of accommodation

 Insufficiency of accommodative ability of the eye, known as accommodative insufficiency, is another condition that causes blurring of the near vision.
 Management of accommodative insufficiency needs correcting any underlying refractive errors.
 Vision therapy may also help improve the condition.

 Cycloplegia

 Cycloplegia is the paralysis of the ciliary muscle causing paralysis of accommodation and defective near vision.
 Cycloplegia can be caused intentionally by instilling some medications into the eyes, or it can occur due to some neurological disorders, or trauma to the eye.

 Hypermetropia

 Hypermetropia, the most common refractive error in childhood, affects the near vision more than distant vision.

 Tests for near vision

 To measure near vision, a patient is seated in a well illuminated room is asked to read the handheld near vision chart kept at a distance of 25–35 cm away from the eye.
 The distance used for near vision testing may vary depending on the occupation or basic need of the patient.
 The smallest test type that the patient can read is the measure of his near acuity.
-Commonly used tests for near vision are described below.